tock/tock/doc/reference/trd-syscalls.md

 4.7 Exit (Class ID: 6)
 --------------------------------

-The Exit system call class is how a userspace process terminates gracefully.
-Exit system calls do not return.
+The Exit system call class is how a userspace process terminates.
+Successful calls to Exit system calls do not return.

 There are two Exit system calls:
   - `exit-terminate`